| Peter Upton's |

 cup finals, and dreaming of one day owning a whole stadium.
 However,

 they didn't seem to be advertised and just faded away.
-Hopefully lots of Dads
+Hopefully lots

-did seek them out.
+of Dads did seek them out.

-Premier League Edition: | This was identical to the previous Premiership set, with the new style linesmen.
+This was identical to the previous Premiership set, with the new style referee and linesmen.
 In fact, my local Toys-R-Us continued to sell the version with the older box lid with the new range, making me wonder if the 2000/01 box lid had ever been mass produced.
 This question was answered by the arrival of the 2000/01 boxed sets in Hove in mid 2003.
 That raised a chuckle :-) |

-Man Utd Edition 2000/2001 | Again, this is an edition taken from the previous range, but it has been updated with the new Man Utd kits.
+Again, this was an edition taken from the previous range, but it was at least updated with new Man Utd kits.
 I know you can't believe Man Utd would have changed kits.
 Mind you, the away kit in this set have strange green shirts with thin white hoops, and black shorts.
-Nice, but not correct apparently.
+Nice, but surely it should have been navy.
 That might make the thing collectable!
 The sets were originally £29.99 but were reduced to half price once it wasn't 2000/01 anymore. |

-Deluxe Edition: | The most exciting part of Hasbro's re-launch was the announcement of a new Grandstand Edition.
+The most exciting part of Hasbro's re-launch was the announcement of a new Grandstand Edition.
 And here it is.
-It contains three teams, (blue/white, red/white and yellow/white), the old faithful fence and scoreboard, as well as the grandstand, of course.
-This is produced in new colours - red tiers, with off-white side panels and roof and also includes a cardboard sheet of supporters. |
+It contains three teams (blue/white, red/white and yellow/white), the old faithful fence and scoreboard as well as the grandstand, of course.
+This was produced in new colours - red tiers, with white side panels and roof and also includes a cardboard sheet of supporters. |

 [ Main Page ]